Gagravarr/BBuzz23-LaptopML/Examples.md

 ### Alpaca 7B
 Advertise your upcoming lecture about #LaptopSizeDLLMS with this tweet.
 "Join us for an in-depth look at the latest advancements and applications of laptop sized language models!
 We'll explore how these powerful new tools can be used to improve accuracy, speed, and efficiency."

+### Guanaco 33B model (QLoRA)
+Here you go!
+“You heard right - it’s time to get excited about laptop-sized #LLMs!
+Join us for a fascinating talk & learn how these gamechangers are transforming our world.”

 ### ChatGPT
 📢 Exciting news!
 Join us for an exclusive talk on Laptop sized Large Language Models (#LLMs). 🖥️💡 Explore the power and potential of compact AI models that fit in your portable devices.
 From conversational assistants to on-the-go language processing, discover the future of AI in your hands! 🌐✨ #AI #NLP #TechTalks